toreskovic/AtlantisEngine/README.md

 python set_active_project.py AtlantisBunnyMark
 ```

-You can build the AtlantisBunnyMark project now
+You can build the AtlantisBunnyMark project now.

 After building a configuration for the first time:

 - navigate to `build/\_deps/raylib-build/raylib/Debug(or Release)` and copy the dll to `build/Debug(or Release)`